rgilgeous19/stock_analysis/README.md

 ## Overview of Project

-    The purpose of this project is to analyze stock data, using VBA, for Steve's parents, so they would be able to make a sensible decision of which stocks to invest in.
+    The purpose of this project is to analyze stock data, using VBA, for Steve's parents, so they would be able to make a rational decision of which stocks to invest in.
 His parents initially wanted to invest in one stock, but Steve advised them not to put all their eggs in one basket.
 This project finds the total daily